 Prior to joining ClaroVia, Ken was Vice President Advanced Engineering at Magna Donnelly Electronics.
 Over the span of his career he has had 228 US patents issued, many of which remain open in continuation.
 As a key member of the ClaroVia patent engineering team, Ken thrives on developing the fine technical detail required for proper implementation of our client’s inventions.
 Once the ClaroVia team finishes prototyping an invention on paper, Ken uses his expertise to “break” that new invention, sending it back to the design table for maximum optimization for the best end result.

-Calvin joined ClaroVia as the only high school student to ever make it into the college summer intern program, and the only intern to ever be retained part-time during the regular school year.
+Calvin joined ClaroVia as the only high school student to ever make it into the college summer intern program, and the first intern to ever be retained part-time during the regular school year.
 No longer an intern, Calvin leads a small team in the prototyping and production of client commissioned solutions, as well as managing all things IT.
 One of his first major projects at ClaroVia was as a named inventor on a client-commissioned patent entitled, Systems and Methods for Dynamic Event-based IP Addressing.
 Calvin is attending college full-time for a degree in cyber security.

 Mr. Marsing is a retired executive of Intel Corp where he had multiple roles including VP of Technology and Manufacturing Group, and Chief Operating Officer of Intel’s Network Communications Group.
 He was instrumental in establishing and ramping up semiconductor manufacturing plants and assembly and test facilities worldwide that were needed for new technologies and products.
 Mr. Marsing demonstrated leadership and innovation in the semiconductor industry in the areas of large scale startups and rapid scaling of new technologies.
 His technical and organizational experience in delivering new technologies into the marketplace enabled him to be recognized as one of the top 10 Knowledge Leaders in the country.